Luqrez/Lagerstyring/README.md

 1. In your Supabase project dashboard, go to Settings > API
 2. Copy the URL and anon/public key
-3. Use these values in your `.env` files for both backend and frontend
+3. Use these values in your root `.env` file

 ### Troubleshooting Installation Issues

 #### Backend Issues

 - **Port Conflict**: If port 5212 is already in use, modify the `applicationUrl` in `launchSettings.json`
-- **Database Connection**: Ensure your Supabase credentials are correct in the `.env` file
+- **Database Connection**: Ensure your Supabase credentials are correct in the root `.env` file
 - **Missing Dependencies**: Run `dotnet restore` again if you encounter missing package errors

 #### Frontend Issues